 Sciatica refers to pain involving a problem with the sciatic nerve.
-This is the largest nerve in the human body that extends from the lower back through the hips and the buttocks and down each leg.
+The Sciatic nerve is the largest nerve in the human body and extends from the lower back through the hips and the buttocks, down each leg.
 In most cases, sciatica can be caused by a ruptured intervertebral disk, an injury or narrowing of the spinal canal that puts pressure on the nerve, also known as spinal stenosis.

 Some symptoms of sciatica include, but are not limited to:

 - Numbness and tingling

 - Difficulty walking

 - Numbness of the lower back and back pain

 These symptoms can sometimes affect one side of the body while other times veterans can experience bilateral symptoms that can justify significant disability benefits

 Since it can be difficult to distinguish the various categories and degrees of severity for sciatic nerve conditions, we will discuss them below.
 Based on medical records, the level of impairment an individual is experiencing and the requirement for physical therapy, the severity of a sciatic injury can be determined.

 VA Disability Rating for Sciatica

 Sciatic Nerve conditions like sciatica are rated in three different categories based on the degree of severity of symptoms.
 As you can imagine, injuries that affect the spinal cord are considered to be much more severe than ones that don’t directly affect movement, the nerve root or cause incontinence.